tunckasik/Azure-Terraform-Create-Docker-Environment/README.md

 ```
 cd Azure-Terraform-Create-Docker-Environment
 ```
-1. Change the variables.tf file with the following variables:
+1. Change the *terraform.tfvars* file with the following variables:

 ```hcl
 prefix          = "<your-prefix>"